-The Auditor conducted twelve random custody staff interviews and three targeted interviews (Security Staff who act as First Responders) regarding his/her role as a First Responder to an allegation of sexual abuse.
-The Custody Staff Members provided specific details of their responsibilities as a First Responder.
+The Auditor conducted twelve random custody staff interviews and three targeted interviews regarding his/her role as a First Responder to an allegation of sexual abuse.
+Each staff member provided specific details of their responsibilities as a First Responder.
 These responsibilities include separating the victim and abuser, safeguarding the inmate victim, preserving, and protecting the crime scene, requesting that the alleged victim not take any actions that could destroy physical evidence, ensuring the alleged abuser does not take any actions, which would destroy physical evidence, and to immediately notify the Operations Lieutenant.

-In addition, each Custody Staff Member acknowledged the importance of the agency's response protocol to a sexual abuse allegation as well as his or her role as a First Responder.
+In addition, each staff member acknowledged the importance of the agency's response protocol to a sexual abuse allegation as well as his or her role as a First Responder.
 Every Staff Member interviewed articulated in detail the responsibilities of a First Responder and the importance of his/her responsibility when responding to an incident of sexual abuse or sexual harassment.

-The Auditor conducted four targeted interviews with inmates who reported an incident of sexual abuse or sexual harassment.
-The Auditor inquired to each inmate, after reporting the incident, how did the facility respond and what did staff do when they first arrived at the scene.
-Each inmate confirmed to the Auditor, that staff responded appropriately and immediately, removing him from the area and escorting him to medical for treatment and evaluation.
+The Auditor conducted four targeted interviews with inmates who reported an incident of sexual abuse and inquired to each inmate, after reporting, how did the facility respond and what did staff do when they first arrived at the scene.
+Three of the four inmates explained to the Auditor that staff responded appropriately, immediately, and escorted him to medical for treatment and evaluation.
+The fourth inmate interviewed denied reporting an allegation of sexual abuse.

-Upon review of the policy, documentation, and upon completion of the interviews, USP Atwater demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.
+Upon review of the policy, documentation, and upon completion of the interviews, FCI Pekin demonstrated facility-wide practices that are consistent with policy and the requirements that complies with the PREA standard.